jianxunbak/Assignment-3.5/lesson.md

 A Plain Old Java Object (POJO) is a simple object used to represent data in a Java program.

-We define it using the `class` keyword with a set of attributes and correspdonding getters and setters.
+We define it using the `class` keyword with a set of attributes and corresponding getters and setters.

 Take for example, an expense object.